RedHatInsights/config-manager/docs/dev-setup.md

 # Development environment

-This is docker-compose based dev-setup which helps to deploy dependent services like cloud-connector, playbook-dispatcher and host-inventory locally.
+This is docker-compose based dev-setup which helps to deploy dependent services like cloud-connector and host-inventory locally.

 ## Installation